StevenClontz/StevenClontz.com/content/index.md

 title: Home
 ---

-Welcome!
 If you want to learn more about me, this is the place.
 The short version: I'm a mathematician and teacher who does web development, designing puzzles between writing code, teaching math, and doing research.